wjia26/wjia26.github.io/resume.markdown

 ## Experience

 `July 2019 - now`
 __Product Data Analyst, [carsales.com.au](https://www.carsales.com.au)__ Involved in all stages of the Product Analytics Development cycle.
-From designing Key Metrics with Product Team, communicating business reporting requirements with Developers and sitting in with QA team.
+From designing Objective Key Metrics with Product Team, communicating business reporting requirements with Developers and sitting in with QA team.
 Provide insights to Product/Leadership Team about a range of products ([MyFeed](https://www.adnews.com.au/news/carsales-adds-story-feature-to-app-for-advertisers) being a noteable feature).
 Facilitate AB testing of feature releases using Optimizely and Google Analytics.

 `July 2018 - July 2019`
 __Analyst, [Deloitte](https://www2.deloitte.com/global/en/pages/strategy-operations/solutions/analytics-and-cognitive.html)__ · Analytics and Cognitive Business Unit.
 Developed ETL ingestion patterns to support an Energy Trading client.
 Use of Oracle ETL Stack.
 Developed Generic Procedures in PL/SQL for Data ingestion used across the platform.
 Built Financial Tableau reports to aid Trading and Risk Departments.
 Created R Models to calculate forward prices for commodities trading.